Selling a House in Toronto: Pricing Strategy, Offer Dates, and Bully Offers | Own In Toronto

 Offer Presentation and Negotiation

 On offer night (or when offers are accepted any time), your agent presents all received offers to you.
 In a multiple-offer situation, you can accept the best offer outright, sign back (counter-offer) one buyer, or let all buyers know you are signing back and give them a chance to improve.
 In a single-offer situation, negotiation is more traditional: price, conditions, and closing date are all negotiable.
+A bully offer received before your offer date is a separate decision — see Section 04 below.

 05